bbc/psammead/scripts/talos/README.md

 ## Manual Usage

+Manual usage of Talos requires access to our Jenkins CI pipeline.
+So for now it is limited to those employed by the BBC.
+If you're an external contributor and want Talos run manually, please feel free to [open an issue](https://github.com/bbc/psammead/issues/new/choose).

 ### Using Jenkins

 Navigate to [Jenkins](https://ci.news.tools.bbc.co.uk/blue/organizations/jenkins/psammead/branches) and click on the play (run) button, then enter the list of packages you want to bump seperated by commas.